braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/tutorials.md

 # Tutorials: Writing Liquid code

 > New to Liquid?
-These tutorials will help you get started with writing Liquid code for common use cases.
+These tutorials will help you get started with writing Liquid code for beginner-friendly use cases.
+Each tutorial covers a different combination of learning objectives, such as conditional logic and operators.

 When you’re finished with these tutorials, you’ll be able to:

 - Write Liquid code for common use cases
 - String together Liquid conditional logic to personalize messages based on user data
+- Use variables and filters to write equations that use the values of attributes
+- Recongize basic commands in Liquid code and form a general understanding about what the code is doing

 | Tutorial | Learning objectives |
 | --- | --- |